fightfil/fightfil.github.io-src/content/pages/penultimate-step/index.md

     of her designated gender, she determined that she was uncomfortable with the changes to her body that came with male puberty.
 Armed with this newfound knowledge, she did the only reasonable thing.
-She discovered it, internalised it, and buried it, as deep within herself as she could bury something so shameful (in her perspective).
+She discovered it, internalized it, and buried it, as deep within herself as she could bury something so shameful (in her perspective).

     Senior year came along and she made friends with a couple sophomores who